 What is Urticaria?

 Urticaria is the scientific term for the condition otherwise known as hives.
 It is a skin condition that takes the form of raised bumps that are red, itchy, and swollen.
 Most times, urticaria is caused by an allergic reaction that subsides when the allergen is removed.
 Some people suffer from a chronic form of the condition, which is caused by viral or bacterial infections.
-Nonetheless, a cure for urticaria may be possible.

 Causes of Urticaria or Hives